Contact infoBusiness statistics, Agriculture

 Since 2010 all member states in EU has used the same threshold for inclusion of farms in the farm structure surveys.
 For this reason there is a high degree of comparability between countries.
 Denmark includes farms with fur animals – no other EU country does so.
-Denmark has about 800 farms with fur animals with no other agricultural activities, neither other livestock nor crops.
+Denmark had until the autumn 2020 about 800 farms with fur animals with no other agricultural activities, neither other livestock nor crops.
 After 2020 mink farming has almost ceased to exist in Danish agriculture.

 The figures from the statistics are almost perfectly comparable from 1982 onwards.

 - The following surveys have been total censuses: 1977-83, 1985, 1987, 1989, 1999, 2010 and 2020.